Under-occupying your home

-The 1985 Housing Act sets out minimum room sizes in order to make a determination as to whether a property is overcrowded or not.
+The 1985 Housing Act sets out minimum room sizes in order to make a determination whether a property is overcrowded or not.

 This legislation is not applicable to any other circumstances.

 Statutory overcrowding is difficult to achieve because under the terms of this legislation most rooms within a home can be used for someone to live in including bedrooms, living rooms, dining rooms and kitchens (subject to suitable layout and size requirements as laid out in the Act).

 There is no minimum bedroom size set out in the regulations.